coder/docs/admin/workspace-providers/management.md

     }
   ```

-  For Kubernetes clusters with Nodes spread across multiple availability zones
+  For Kubernetes clusters with nodes spread across multiple availability zones,
-  it may not be favorable to use the default `affinity`.
-Due to persistent disks
+  it may not be favorable to use Coder's default `affinity`.
+Because persistent
-  often being zonal it can cause pods to become saturated in a single zone and
+  disks are often zonal, this can cause pods to become saturated in a single
-  cause pods to become unschedulable.
-You can unset this affinity by setting it
+  zone and become unschedulable.
+You can unset this affinity by setting it to an
-  to an empty object and allow the default behavior of the Kubernetes scheduler.
+  empty object and allow the default behavior of the Kubernetes scheduler.

   ```json
     "affinity": {}